Tour of Britain: St. Andrews, Scotland

 Ron Current

-Although golf is what first comes to mind when you hear the name St. Andrews, however this city on the shores of the North Sea has a deep and ancient history.
-Besides golf St. Andrews is home to one of the oldest universities in the world and a cathedral that is said to have held the bones of one of the Apostles.
+Although golf is the first thing that comes to mind when you think of St. Andrews, this city on the shore of the North Sea has a deep and ancient history.
+Besides golf, St. Andrews is home to one of the oldest universities in the world and a cathedral that is said to have held the bones of one of the Apostles.

 St. Andrews and the game of Golf: